PeaceLoveAndLight/TheNightBeforeChristmas_DEMO_MODE/README.md

 Fixes uploading error to ESP boards.

-Starts in RGB order -
+Default COLOR_ORDER = RGB -
+PLEASE CHECK YOUR LEDS COLOR ORDER, PATTERNS MAY DISPLAY WEIRD COLORS IF INCORRECT!
-(check the pattern list to confirm colors displaying are correct - change to suit your needs).
+(check pattern list to confirm colors are displaying correct - change to suit your needs).

 Has minor tweaks to tidy up the code,